for-GET/jesse/README.md

                       [<<"a">>]}]}
 ```

-we stil got only two errors.
+we still got only two errors.

 Let's try using 'infinity' as the argument for the `allowed_errors` option